mara-garcia/random-joke-project/README.md

 ### The challenge

 To build a random jokes generator step by step following previous instructions.
-The project was built during the Scrimba's Frontend Developer Path.
+The project was built during the Scrimba's Frontend Developer Career Path.

 ### Screenshot